TobiasOdi/join-scrum-backend-1/readme.txt

 Setting up the scrum board following the steps below:

 1. Create a clone of this repository in an empty folder.
 The same applies to the frontend part (separate folder).
-    - git clone <SSH-PATH>
+    - git clone <HTTPS-PATH>
 2. Create an virtual environment in to the project folder with the following commands:
-    - python -m venv <myenvname>
+    - python3 -m venv <myenvname>
 3. Activate the virual environment:
    - Windows: venv/Scripts/activate
-   - Linux: source"<base directory>/venv/bin/activate
+   - Linux: source <base directory>/venv/bin/activate
 3. Install all the dependencies from the requirements.txt file.
     - pip install -r /path/to/requirements.txt
 4. If necessary, change the allowed ports in the settings.py file to the port your frontend uses.
 The default port is already set to 5500.